 AstroDiem

-The Mind's Obstacle Course: Navigating Mercury Square Saturn
+The Mind's Mountain: Navigating the Mercury Square Saturn

-"This aspect creates a tension between your ability to think and communicate, and the need for structure, discipline, and long-term thinking."
+"This aspect creates a tension between quick, adaptable thought and the need for structure, discipline, and deep consideration."

 The Challenge